 - Maintained schools

 The majority of schools in Norfolk are maintained.
-This means they are run by a governing body, follow the national curriculum and are maintained by the local authority.
+This means they are run by a governing body, follow the national curriculum and are maintained by us.
 There are a wide range of maintained schools including community schools, foundation schools, voluntary aided schools and voluntary controlled schools

-Academies are run by a governing body, independent from the local authority.
-They can follow a different curriculum as long as it’s broad, balanced and includes, English, Maths and Science.
+Academies are run by a governing body, independent from us.
+They can follow a different curriculum as long as it’s broad, balanced and includes, English, maths and science.
 They can also set their own term times.
 They still have to follow the same rules for admissions, special educational needs and exclusions as other state schools.
-There are a number of different types of academy including free schools, traditional academies and converter academies
+There are a number of different types of academy, including free schools, traditional academies and converter academies

-To find out about state funded special schools in Norfolk, please view our state funded special school’s page.
+Find out about state funded special schools in Norfolk.

-Most children and young people with an EHC plan will have their educational needs met in a local school maintained school, academy or college.
+Most children and young people with an EHC plan will have their educational needs met in a local maintained school, academy or college.
 A small number of young people will require support from a Specialist Resource Base or from a state funded special school.
-In a very small number of cases children will need to attend a different type of school.
+In a very small number of cases, children will need to attend a different type of school.
 There are a number of these different types of school.
-Below is a description of each of the most common.
+These are the most common.

 - Independent school

-An independent school is usually funded by charging fees and is not maintained by the local authority or central government
+Usually funded by charging fees and is not maintained by us or central government

 - Independent special schools

-The Department for Education (DfE) describes an independent special school as any independent school where at least half of the pupils have special educational needs and at least a quarter have statements or EHC plans
+The Department for Education describes these as any independent school where at least half of the pupils have special educational needs, and at least a quarter have EHC plans

 - Non-maintained special schools